jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt4.md

 }
 ```

 This is _way too much data_ for what we're trying to do.
 And beyond that, it makes access the data really cumbersome.
-For example, to get the thumbnail URI right now, we need to do something like the following:
+For example, to get the thumbnail URI right now, we need to do something like this:

 ``` js
 const thumbnail = response.data[0].images.thumbnail.url;